Nasdanika-Models/function-flow/processors/ecore/src/main/resources/org/nasdanika/models/functionflow/processors/ecore/function-flow.md

 ## Generation

-In Java a generator may:
+A generator for Java target may:

 * Generate a single input parameter for consumers and functions
 * Generate a list of parameters from maps
 * Add ``context`` parameter to allow flow elements to set/get shared flow state and lookup services.
 E.g. [Context](https://javadoc.io/doc/org.nasdanika.core/common/latest/org.nasdanika.common/org/nasdanika/common/Context.html) or [MutableContext](https://javadoc.io/doc/org.nasdanika.core/common/latest/org.nasdanika.common/org/nasdanika/common/MutableContext.html).
 * Add progress monitor parameter
 * Reuse flow elements for multiple inputs or create a new instance of the top-level flow for every input, or use a pool of instances.
 * Merge generated code with existing code preserving manual modifications.
 This would allow to have evolve the flow/implementations, flow configuration, and generated code in parallel and then merge the three lines of evolution.
 E.g. upgrade to a new flow version or change implementation or configuration for a flow element.
-Java generation and merging can be done using the [Java model](https://github.com/Nasdanika-Models/java).
+Generation and merging can be done using the [Java model](https://github.com/Nasdanika-Models/java).
 * Generate suppliers, functions, and consumers as [SupplierFactory](https://javadoc.io/doc/org.nasdanika.core/common/latest/org.nasdanika.common/org/nasdanika/common/SupplierFactory.html), [FunctionFactory](https://javadoc.io/doc/org.nasdanika.core/common/latest/org.nasdanika.common/org/nasdanika/common/FunctionFactory.html), and [ConsumerFactory](https://javadoc.io/doc/org.nasdanika.core/common/latest/org.nasdanika.common/org/nasdanika/common/ConsumerFactory.html) respectively
 * Generate multiple code flavors.
 For example, a simple synchronous flavor, which is easy to trace and debug, and [reactive streams](https://www.reactive-streams.org/) implementation for non-blocking asynchronous processing.
+* Generate a compute (processors) graph.
+This can be done by an interpreter as well.
 * Transitions might be generated as communication channels, e.g. [Netty channels](https://netty.io/4.1/api/io/netty/channel/Channel.html).
 It would allow to have multiple options to distribute generated code to processing nodes such as cloud VM's.
 This could possibly be combined with reactive code generation by leveraging [Reactor Netty](https://projectreactor.io/docs/netty/snapshot/reference/index.html).

 ## Interpretation